-Generator/ignition for Honda MR 250
+Generator/ignition for Ducati Regolarita

 - Magnet based generator with integrated solid state ignition.
-Output 12V/150W DC.
-Replaces the complete old magneto system.
-Solid state, maintenance free, electronic ignition.
+Output 12V/100W DC.
+Replaces the complete old generator and ignition.
+Solid state, maintenance free, electronic ignition with own power supply from within the system.
 There is no need for changes on engine casing.
-Can be used with or without battery.
+The system is technically capable to run without battery.